OrionExplorer/dcpam/README.md

 ![DCPAM overview](https://raw.githubusercontent.com/OrionExplorer/dcpam/master/docs/dcpam-dm.png)
 *<p align=center>Data Marts with DCPAM Data Warehouse</p>*

+#### DCPAM LCS - Live Component State
+DCPAM LCS is going to be the central repository of information about all of DCPAM Components current state.

 #### DCPAM Construct
 DCPAM Construct is going to be the main system administration web application.

 #### DCPAM Access
 DCPAM Access is going to be dedicated Bussiness Inteligence web application.

+#### DCPAM Monitoring
+DCPAM Access is going to be web application for DCPAM LCS data presentation.

 ### Data sources
 DCPAM development is still in progress with following data sources available: